 Students usually study several subjects at the GCSE level.
 The specific number of GCSEs a student can take varies depending on the school.
 Some schools allow students to take as many as 12, while others may limit the choices to as few as 7.
 Apart from the compulsory subjects of mathematics, science, and English, students typically select their remaining GCSE options during Year 9.
 It's important to encourage your child to choose subjects relevant to their future career interests and personal preferences.

 Past GCSEs were graded from 9 (highest) to 1 (lowest).
 Here's how the new grades correspond to the old ones:

 The new grading system was introduced to distinguish the highest-performing students more effectively.
 In addition to grade changes, some of the questions in GCSE exams have become more challenging.
 The goal is to identify the very brightest students.
 In 2017, only 3% of students achieved the coveted Grade 9.

 GCSE exams are critical, but in many subjects, a portion of a student's GCSE result is based on coursework.
 Practical subjects like art, design and technology, or music allocate 60% of a student's GCSE mark to coursework.
 Additionally, 40% of the English Literature result is attributed to work completed in class or at home.

 For many college courses, grades of 4 or higher are a prerequisite.
 Therefore, strong GCSE results are crucial for students aspiring to attend university in the future.

 At the end of KS4 the most important assessment of secondary education takes place – GCSEs.

-If you have any other questions about education then you may find the answers in EQ's Knowledge Bank.
-We have articles explaining some of the more obscure aspects of schooling alongside tips and advice for parents on all matters to do with raising children.
-It's the place to go for on hand information!
+If you have any other questions about education, you can find answers in EQ's Knowledge Bank.
+Our articles cover a wide range of educational topics and provide guidance for parents on various aspects of raising children.
+It's a go-to source for valuable information!